fabiobaltieri/spotlight/README.md

 # Spotlight

-ANT enabled headlamp and mod boards.
+BLE enabled headlamp and mod boards.

-## License (firmware, bootloader, ciq-app, remote)
+## License (firmware, bootloader, ciq-app)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by